MKrouma/Ecommerce-Ninet/DOCKER.md

 # Build the Docker image for the current folder
 # and tag it with `dockerized-react`
-sudo docker build . -t dockerized-react sudo docker build . -t dockerized-react-nginx
+sudo docker build ./frontend/. -t dockerized-react

 # Check the image was created
 sudo docker images | grep dockerized-react